Best Steak Kabob Recipe (Baked or Grilled)

 Brazilian Steak Kabobs Recipe

-My eyes were wide and my stomach was giddy at the not only a gourmet salad bar, a hot everything-you can-imagine-bar and decadent dessert bar, but all throughout the night, servers come to your table with diverse towering skewers stuffed with every meat imaginable from filet mignon, sirloin, lamb leg, sausage, chicken legs and sometimes exotic meats.
-The server slices meat directly off the cooking spit so you get to sample as many juicy, hot of the grill meats as your hungry heart desires.
+I remember the first time I dined at an all-you-can-eat Brazilian Steakhouse named Rodรญzioโ€”pure magic.
+My eyes were wide, and my stomach was giddy throughout the night as servers came to the table with diverse towering skewers stuffed with every meat imaginable.
+The server slices meat directly off the cooking spit so you can sample as many juicy, hot grill meats as your hungry heart desires.

-Brazilian Steak Kabobs Ingredients
+Steak Skewers Ingredients

 The ingredients list for the Brazilian steak marinade and the kabobs is fairly short: